Module http_server

 :- use_module(library(http/http_server)).

 This library provides an starting point to build HTTP server based applications.
-It is based on Hyper, which allows for HTTP/1.0, HTTP/1.1 and HTTP/2.
-However, some advanced features that Hyper provides are still not accesible.
+It is based on Warp, which allows for HTTP/1.0, HTTP/1.1 and HTTP/2.
+However, some advanced features that Warp provides are still not accesible.

 Usage